telerik/kendo-angular/examples/projects/grid-signalr/README.md

 1. Enter the examples directory by running `cd examples`.
 1. Run `npm install` to install the project dependencies.
 1. Enter the project directory by running `cd projects/grid-signalr`.
+1. In a separate terminal window, setup and run the Server as outlined in the section below.
+1. Run `ng serve grid-signalr`
+1. Open http://localhost:4200 in two browser tabs
+1. Notice updates are synchronized in real-time using the SignalR server

 ### Server setup